Grants can be found from three sources:

 The Federal Government has a web-site that lists all of the grant money available for education, housing, health care, elderly care, child care, non-profit businesses, and some, but very few, for-profit businesses.
 The website www.grants.gov, lists all federal grant programs, how to apply, application deadlines, and eligibility requirements.
 DO NOT BUY GRANT INFO ON THE WEB!
-Main Street will periodically apply for grants at the state, federal and even local level.
-Check with the Main Street office to see if there are any available or upcoming opportunities.
+Check with the Fort Madison Partners office to see if there are any available or upcoming opportunities.

 Most publications on “free money” are outdated as soon as they are published.
 Why?
 Grants are available for a limited time period; they are not on-going.